By Marcin Wojtyczka

 Pilot (Routing) Charts

-Pilot charts are very useful for long distance passage planning.
+Pilot charts are very useful for long-distance passage planning.
 They depict averages in prevailing winds and currents, air and sea temperatures, wave heights, ice limits, visibility, barometric pressure, and weather conditions at different times of the year around the world.

-Pressure charts for different levels
+Synoptic and Pressure charts for different levels

 https://www.metoffice.gov.uk/weather/maps-and-charts/surface-pressure - synoptic surface pressure charts from UK Met Office